nam4dev/apy-rest2front/README.md

 # Apy Frontend — Develop your REST API frontend with ease

 This project is a small automated frontend application based on a REST API schema.
 It tries to implement a generic data binding upon a REST API system.
-For now, `python-eve` REST API framework has been integrated to Apy Frontend For UI components (data representation & bindings), `AngularJs` is used.
+For now, [`python-eve`][eve] REST API framework has been integrated to Apy Frontend.
+For UI components (data representation & bindings), [`AngularJs`][angular] is used.

-Anyhow, the framework is intended to be plugged to any `ui` or `backend` framework (cf. todo list).
+Anyhow, the framework is intended to be plugged to any `UI` or `Backend` framework (cf. **TODO List**).

 ## Getting Started